11 Tricks to Make Boxed Cake Mix Taste Homemade

 Throw in Some Nuts

-Who doesn’t love nuts?
-When you’re mixing the batter for your cake, simply grab a handful of walnuts and throw them into the mix.
-These extras make for a fantastic crunchy texture and add a cool homemade element to the dessert.
+When mixing the batter for your cake, grab a handful of walnuts and throw them into the mix.
+These extras make for a fantastic crunchy texture and add a homemade element to the dessert.
 You can experiment with different types of nuts, too!
+Just don’t forget to chop your nuts before you add them in.

 8 / 11